juiceDeLemon/nvim-config/README.md

 you can put your own plugins there.

-to add a new language support you need to add the language in lua/u/pluginsettings/lsp.lua ensure_install and lua/u/pluginsettings/nullls.lua and add all sources: code actions, formatting, diagnostics, hover (c.cspell etc) and treesitter
+to add a new language support you need to add the language in

+lua/plugins/lsp.lua ensure_install

+and formatters

+if lsp doesn't support then add keymap in ftplugin

+you can take a look at haskell

+and treesitter

+and linters lua/plugins/lsp.lua

-formatter: either you can use lsp system/if you use external formatter -> disable the lsp formatting system (if any) -> new file in ftplugin/ set keymap for "!formatting-command %"-> set vim.b.lsp_format_active to false and check if your lsp needs to be configured here: https://github.com/lvimuser/lsp-inlayhints.nvim you might need to search for something like rust-tools or rust-analyzer 3rd-party plugins
+and check if your lsp needs to be configured here: https://github.com/lvimuser/lsp-inlayhints.nvim

+you might need to search for something like rust-tools or rust-analyzer 3rd-party plugins and see what do they do